open-pioneer/trails-starter/docs/manual/AppDevelopment.md

 for example to implement a full screen application or to test apps in different configurations.
 By convention, sites are located under `src/sites/<SITE_NAME>/index.html`.

-You can chose which sites or apps should be part of your deployment by editing pioneer plugin configuration in the `vite.config.ts` file:
+You can choose which sites or apps should be part of your deployment by editing pioneer plugin configuration in the `vite.config.ts` file:

 ```js
 pioneer({